-It is possible however; that the problem may not be solved during the exchange between the student and the instructor, or the student feels that he/she has been wronged.
+It is possible; however, that the problem may not be solved during the exchange between the student and the instructor, or the student feels that he/she has been wronged.
 The next step for the student is to contact the instructor's division chairperson.
-The chairperson can intervene if he/she sees fit.
 The chairperson is in the best position to mediate the situation.